My Day in Court

 Now you know why I am suspicious of city authorities.

 The first thing I did with my ticket was try to figure out what I had done wrong.
 The ticket said I was being fined for allowing trash to remain at curbside.
 I scratched my head.
 I had not left any trash at curbside.
 But I had a pretty good idea what trash they were talking about.
-My neighbor had put some trash out some time ago, but I had not paid any attention to it till now.
+My next door neighbor had put some trash out some time ago, but I had not paid any attention to it till now.

 I looked at the ticket a little closer.
 The court was a long way away.
 I could give up my entire afternoon, drive 20 miles across Houston to 8300 Mykawa, then take my chances arguing my case in court.
 Or I could pay a $233 fine and get it over with.
-I was innocent, but a little voice told me it might be easier just to pay the money.

 A couple days later, I saw my next door neighbor.
 Without telling him about my ticket, I asked him what the story was on the trash.

-He frowned.
-He said the stupid garbage people had skipped their scheduled pickup last week.
-He said no one got their trash picked up.
 He said it was easier to simply leave the trash there than haul it back inside, then haul it out again.
 I nodded in agreement.

 Then he pointed around the neighborhood.
-Sure enough, everywhere you looked, there was a pile of heavy trash sitting next to the sidewalk.
+Sure enough, everywhere I looked, there was a pile of heavy trash sitting next to the sidewalk.
 So I got in my car and took some pictures.
 Every one of the 6 pictures below was taken within two blocks of my house.

 I thought about why I had been ticketed.
 After all, the trash was not in front of my house.
 That didn't make any sense.
 Why was I given the ticket and not my neighbor who was responsible?